anton-io/wincoins/README.md

 ## Security Considerations

-- **Reentrancy Protection**: Uses OpenZeppelin's ReentrancyGuard
+- **Reentrancy Protection**: Uses OpenZeppelin's ReentrancyGuard.
-- **Access Control**: Event resolution restricted to creators
+- **Access Control**: Event resolution restricted to creators.
-- **Input Validation**: Comprehensive validation of all inputs
+- **Input Validation**: Comprehensive validation of all inputs.
-- **Time Constraints**: Prediction deadlines enforced on-chain
+- **Time Constraints**: Prediction deadlines enforced on-chain.
-- **Double Claiming Prevention**: Users cannot claim payouts twice
+- **Double Claiming Prevention**: Users cannot claim payouts twice.

 ## Gas Optimization

-- Efficient storage patterns for events and bets
+- Efficient storage patterns for events and bets.
-- Minimal external calls during critical operations
+- Minimal external calls during critical operations.
-- Batch operations where possible
+- Batch operations where possible.

 ## Events

 The contract emits the following events:
-- `EventCreated`: When a new event is created
+- `EventCreated`: When a new event is created.
-- `BetPlaced`: When a user places a bet
+- `PredictionPlaced`: When a user places a prediction.
-- `EventResolved`: When an event is resolved
+- `EventResolved`: When an event is resolved.
-- `PayoutClaimed`: When a user claims their payout
+- `PayoutClaimed`: When a user claims their payout.

 ## License

-MIT License - see LICENSE file for details
+MIT License - see LICENSE file for details.

 ## Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create a feature branch
+2. Create a feature branch.
-3. Add tests for new functionality
+3. Add tests for new functionality.
-4. Ensure all tests pass
+4. Ensure all tests pass.
-5. Submit a pull request
+5. Submit a pull request.

 ## Known Limitations

+- No automatic oracle integration.
-- Events must be resolved manually by creators
+- Events must be resolved manually by creators.
-- No automatic oracle integration
-- Minimum bet amount not enforced (could lead to dust)
+- Minimum bet amount not enforced (could lead to dust).
-- No maximum number of outcomes per event

 ## Future Enhancements

-- Oracle integration for automatic event resolution
+- Oracle integration for automatic event resolution.
-- Minimum bet amounts
+- Minimum bet amounts.
-- Event cancellation mechanism
-- Multi-token support beyond ETH
+- Multi-token support.
-- Time-weighted prediction multipliers